adinamatei/myWorkJS/README.md

 To better understand Object Oriented Programming in JavaScript, I have experimented with the most important concepts.
 Here are a few examples:

-*Private and Public Properties and Methods
+* Private and Public Properties and Methods

-The private properties (privateName) and method (privateMethod) are available only inside the Employee() constructor, and the public properties (age) and methods (setName() and getName()), are available both inside and outside the Employee() constructor.
+The private properties (privateName) and methods (privateMethod) are available only inside the Employee() constructor, and the public properties (age) and methods (setName() and getName()), are available both inside and outside the Employee() constructor.

 ```javascript
 var Employee = function(name, age) {